 - Blog Share/Comment – This particular type of thread I found to be my biggest time zapper.
 You leave a link for your own blog post and then depending on the rules of the thread, you must reciprocate, read, comment and share other posts in the thread.
 Many times I had to do this for blogs that were far outside of my niche.
 I am not saying that the blogs were not any good, The posts were about things that I had absolutely no interest in.
 Not to mention, there were so many bloggers that would spam their link in threads across almost every group I was a part of and never, ever followed the rules of the thread or engaged.
 It was very frustrating and I found myself getting angry, a lot.

-I now limit myself to belonging to five groups and participate in at the most, two group threads a week.
+I now limit myself to belonging to five groups on Facebook.
 I found I now have more time to actually write blog posts and ideas flow effortlessly for new content.
 I got my life back and am starting to reap the benefits.

 Luckily I did this analysis of my social media management because…